KNolte19/MosquitoWingClassifier_publication/README.md

 This repository contains the code and data associated with the publication:
 **"Potentials and limitations in the application of Convolutional Neural Networks for mosquito species identification using wing images"**

+It will allow you to reproduce the process of creating and evaluating the models.
+If you want to test the application on your machine, we refer you to our [second repository](https://github.com/KNolte19/MosquitoWingClassifier).
+To get an demo of the application you can use our web-hosted application [BALROG](https://balrog.bnitm.de).
+Currently this is password protected, please reach out to me to receive login credentials.

 ## Repository Structure

 - `/classifier`: Scripts for dataset creation, model training, and analysis of the main models trained for 21 mosquito species (see Sections 3.1–3.3 & 3.5 in the manuscript).
 - `/feasibility_experiment`: Scripts and data for the feasibility study (Section 3.6).
 - `/figures`: All figures created for the publication (Figures 1–7).
 - `/robustness_experiment`: Scripts and data for the robustness experiments (Section 3.5).
-- `/utils`: Utility functions for data generation and metadata, including reference dataframes and dataset splits.
+- `/utils`: Utility functions for data generation, testing the models and metadata, including reference dataframes and dataset splits.
 - `requirements.txt`: Contains all dependencies to run the scripts.

 ## Workflow
+If you want to reproduce the model training and analysis, please follow the steps below.

 ### 0. Set absolute path to repository